generalustelaru/ophir-2d/RULES.md

 The Exchange (gold ingot icon location) is the only source of precious metals (Gold and Silver).
 The Exchange Placard sits on the left, between the Market and Temple Placards.
 Here you may perform Exchange Actions to trade Coins or Favor for Gold or Silver.
 The indicated Coin prices will increase progressively as the Temple levels are added -- Gold increases roughly twice as fast as Silver.

-   - Buy Metals: Click on an Exchange Card to trade coins or favor for Gold or Silver.
+   - Buy Metals: Click on an Exchange Card to trade Coins or Favor for Gold or Silver.
 You may load two metals if you have the space.
 Metal takes up 2 Cargo spaces.
 Note that you can free up Cargo space by throwing unwanted items overboard.

 #### Favor and Metals
 The Favor cost of Gold (5) and Silver (3) might look steep.
 However, as opposed to Coin costs, Favor costs remain constant.